spesmilo/electrum/contrib/osx/notes_for_arm.md

 python3 -m pip install --user -e .
 ```

-2. pycryptodomex and cryptography and will need to be manually installed:
+2. cryptography and will need to be manually installed.
+It will mention pycryptodomex, but prefer cryptography:

 ```
-$ pip install pycryptodomex
 $ pip install cryptography
 ```

-3. Manually install libsecp256k1 from source (https://github.com/bitcoin-core/secp256k1#build-steps) but with the following modifications:
+3. Install libsecp256k1

 ```
-$ ./autogen.sh
-$ ./configure --enable-module-recovery
-$ make
+$ contrib/make_libsecp256k1.sh
-$ make check  # run the test suite
-$ sudo make install  # optional
 ```

 4. `pip install pyqt5` will work on intel x86, however for M1, to bypass pyqt5 install issue, do the following: